Raku/doc/CONTRIBUTING.md

 The program that builds the HTML version of the documentation (`htmlify.p6`) uses `Pod::To::HTML` to convert Pod6 structures into HTML.
-You'll also need `Pod::To::BigPage` and `Perl6::TypeGraph`.
+You'll also need `Pod::To::BigPage` and `raku::TypeGraph`.
 Install these modules like so:

-    $ zef install Pod::To::HTML Pod::To::BigPage Perl6::TypeGraph
+    $ zef install Pod::To::HTML Pod::To::BigPage raku::TypeGraph

 although these are included in the `META.json` file so with